PM formally apologizes to Australian child sex abuse victims

 "So today, we gather in this chamber in humility, not just as representatives of the people of this country, but as fathers, as mothers, as siblings, friends, workmates and, in some cases, indeed, as victims and survivors."

-The research center will also assist those seeking help, and guide best practice for training and other services.
+The research center will also assist those seeking help, and guide best practices for training and other services.

 The government will also commit to reporting every year for the next five years on the progress of the royal commission's recommendations.